x-vin/covidcures/docs/src/allopathic.md

 Dr. Chetty's **systematization of the disease pathology and observation of the disease presentation at different points of the timeline post vaccination is an example of the keen observation** that a doctor must possess in his clinical practice.
 This is how clinical practice and community medicine must work, with **doctors sharing information on the ground.**

-"**There is always a better mousetrap, there are better solutions.** It is important to adapt therapy to the changing context in the pandemic, and it is always possible to find better solutions.
+**There is always a better mousetrap, there are better solutions.** It is important to adapt therapy to the changing context in the pandemic, and it is always possible to find better solutions.
 There is no need to be afraid of this challenge.
 Such challenges are normal, and **therapies must be dynamically changing."
 It is important to appreciate that as we go forward, there will emerge better therapeutic solutions to the pandemic.** For example, the following therapeutic products may be repurposed to improve the current best treatment protocols for Covid-19: **Cyclosporine**, the immunosuppressant long used to preempt the body's rejections of transplants, might work. **Fenofibrate**, which is mainly used to lower LDL cholesterol and triglycerides, the HIV and antiretroviral drug **Kaletra**, the anti-inflammatory drug **Colchicine**, **Interferons**, which belong to a class of signalling proteins called cytokines and are used as antiviral therapeutic agents, **Hydroxychloroquine**, **Ivermectin**, the androgen blockers **Spironolactone** and **Eplerenone** (ordinarily used to treat high blood pressure), and more.
 Dr. Urso has repurposed many of these in his clinical protocols, even in ophthalmology for many years. **Therefore it may not be difficult to innovate new therapeutic options to treat Covid better, even the aggressive variants, and it is exciting to meet the challenges entailed.**

 **The patients who have the greatest risk of severe infection wiith the delta variant are those with insulin resistance, which is different from the pathology of the previous milder variants.
 Dr. Urso has been trying to share protocol innovations with clinical practitioners who are seeking to improve upon existing treatment modalities, and especially doctors in ER care.** These protocols **primarily use Ivermectin and / or HCQ.**